Galoludwig/sierra-santa-catarina-wildfires/README.md

-# Wildfire Drivers in the Sierra de Santa Catarina (2001–2025)
+# Biophysical drivers of wildfire occurrence in a protected peri-urban area of Mexico City: A 25-year analysis of the Sierra de Santa Catarina (2001–2025)

 ## Overview